 On the Saturday prior to Palm Sunday, the PCM has sponsored an Easter Outreach at the Youth Guidance Center that has been well attended.
 Guest artists have ministered for the past 20 years who create an Easter Mural in front of the youth.
 Some of the youth also read the parts of the Easter Story.

 Since 2002, the PCM has sponsored a prayer gathering for anyone working in the area to attend on the National Day of Prayer.
-Each year, anywhere from 30-50 adults gather in front of the Justice Center courtyard for a 20-minutes prayer time.
+Each year, anywhere from 30-50 adults gather in front of the Justice Center courtyard for a 20-minute prayer time.

 In February of 2018, PYCM and CMCA co-sponsored a “Correctional Ministry Matters” Conference held at Coast Hills Church in Aliso Viejo.
 We had about 100 leaders and volunteers from several correctional ministries around the state.
 I think the attendee who came the farthest was from the Bay Area.
 It was encouraging to see trainers with a national presence as plenary speakers and as workshop instructors.